So, you just submitted a quote form online for the product or service you need for your business. Now what?

 What many buyers don’t know when they’re filling out a quote form is the importance of real, open and honest communication with suppliers.
 Even if it’s easier, choosing a supplier based on a simple price quote with no direct communication is a bad idea.
 Why?
 Well, for starters you have no idea about the quality of the product/service, customer service, or how they’re coming up with that number without first knowing your needs.
 Secondly, by speaking with a few suppliers, you’ll gain a better understanding of the overall market rate for certain items so you know you’re getting the best deal.
 And third, most high-quality suppliers don’t offer price quotes without hearing from you first!

 There’s no need to fear calls with suppliers!
-We have a guide to help you get the most out of your communication during your phone calls:
+We have a guide to help you have the most efficient call with suppliers:

 1. Pick up the phone when they call